Tripura Institute of Technology: Campus

 TIT is located at its own campus at Narsingarh, a suburb of Agartala.
 The campus is situated 2 km from the Agartala Airport.
-As of now the institute runs two campus, one for the Diploma and the other for the Degree Module.
+The institute runs two campuses, one for the Diploma and the other for the Degree Module.

 Events

 Ishaanya

 Ishaanya is an annual Techno-Cultural fest organised by the student body of Tripura Institute of Technology.
-Various cultural activities such as dances, music, dramas, etc are organised and participated by the students, apart from cultural activities, there are technical activities such as Quiz competition, designs, etc where students participate and compete at.
+Various cultural activities such as dances, music, and dramas are organised and participated in by the students.
+There are also activities such as quiz competitions.